carloslack/ntsh/README.md

-# Nothing to See Here - ntsh
+# Nothing to See Here

-    LKM that hides itself and system processes without relying on syscall hooking.
+    LKM that hides itself and system processes.

 ## Usage